 Making biodiesel at home is indeed very possible without a degree in chemistry.
-Thousands of people save money using this great green tip, and you can too.
+Thousands of people who drive vehicles that use diesel fuel save money using this great green tip, and you can too.
 Soon you'll be driving past all the gas stations with a smile on your face.

 Recipe for Making Biodiesel at Home

 Before you get started making huge batches of biodiesel, you should make a small batch to ensure that you know what you're doing.
 This small-batch recipe for biodiesel will make 1 liter of fuel, it is simple to do, it is possible to make with commonly-available implements, and is scalable for larger batches.